 The finance industry has long used 2FA technology.
 In fact, each time you use an ATM, you are using 2FA—you need both your PIN (something you know) and your ATM card (something you have) to access your bank account.
 As more financial services move online, financial organizations need this added layer of security to protect customers and their assets.

-Any organisation that processes and stores card payment information also has to comply with PCI-DSS.
+Any organization that processes and stores card payment information also has to comply with PCI-DSS.
 This means they may have to go a step further, providing more than two authentication factors to ensure their security.
-Since PCI-DSS version 3.2, these organisations have also had to change vendor-supplied default credentials and named accounts for every user who has access to cardholder information.
+Since PCI-DSS version 3.2, these organizations have also had to change vendor-supplied default credentials and named accounts for every user who has access to cardholder information.

 The Health Insurance Portability and Accountability Act (HIPAA) was created to protect the privacy of an individual’s healthcare information.
-Under HIPAA, healthcare organisations need to put measures in place to enforce password security.
-This does not dictate the implementation of 2FA but does require organisations to address password security practices.
-As in the finance industry, 2FA can ensure that healthcare organisations have high standards of password security and are compliant with industry regulations.
+Under HIPAA, healthcare organizations need to put measures in place to enforce password security.
+This does not dictate the implementation of 2FA but does require organizations to address password security practices.
+As in the finance industry, 2FA can ensure that healthcare organizations have high standards of password security and are compliant with industry regulations.